You can learn how to play the Fm chord in all CAGED shapes!

 Fm chord summary

 That was all the Fm chords.
-We had the Em shape, Dm shape, Cm shape, Am shape, and the Gm shape.
+We had the Em shape, Dm shape, Cm shape, Am shape, and Gm shape.

 Next time you see an Fm chord, you know there are five starting points for you to play it in.